Stuartpkd/Tarraing/README.md

 * Add the feature of brush sharing and uploading.
 * Incorporate email confirmation.
 * Allow user to recover their password if they forget.
+* I would also like users to be able to reply to specific comments.
 \
 &nbsp;